-- Review the Summer of Discovery online course bundles and summer sessions in which they are offered.
+- Review the Summer of Discovery online course list and summer sessions in which they are offered.

 - After receiving your Baylor acceptance, students interested in Summer of Discovery will login to their goBAYLOR account and change their entry term to Summer 2022.
 The deadline to change your entry term is Friday, April 22.